-$^{2}$ Depending on the type/scale of the incident, not all units may be represented in the EOC.
+2 Depending on the type/scale of the incident, not all units may be represented in the EOC.

-&lt;sup>3 The EOC Manager (Director of VTEM or designee) will appoint a Section Chief for each section as appropriate for the scale of the incident.
+3 The EOC Manager (AVP for Emergency Management or designee) will appoint a Section Chief for each section as appropriate for the scale of the incident.
 Not all sections may be activated for every incident.